rodekruis/text_mining/scrape_newspapers/README.md

 `country_short`: Used for finding the location file, which has the path `locations/{country}/{country_short}.txt`\
 `keyword`: The keyword to search for in article titles\
-`model`: The spaCy model to use\
+`model`: The spaCy model to use, see https://spacy.io/usage/models\
-`language`: The language of the articles (so far can only be 'english' or 'french'
+`language`: The language of the articles (so far can only be 'english' or 'french')

 ### keywords
 The parameters with names that begin with 'filename' refer to names of